Federal Direct Loans

 Federal Direct Unsubsidized Loan

 For the Direct Unsubsidized Loans, the student must be at least half time status and is responsible for interest payments while in school.
 (You have the option to defer payments of interest and principal until after you graduate.)
-The interest rate for this loan is set at a fixed rate of 6.8%.
+The Interest rate for the Direct Unsubsidized Loan is always fixed for the life of that loan.
+However, interest rates will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
+Please visit www.studentloans.gov for the most current interest rates.
 Repayment begins six months after graduation, or after you cease to be enrolled at least half-time.
 Students are awarded a Direct Unsubsidized Loan if their FAFSA information determines they have no financial need.

 Important Direct Loan Information: